St Mary-le-Bow: Wren rebuilding

 Following Christopher Wren's appointment as the King's Surveyor of Works in 1669, Wren's office was contracted to rebuild the fifty one churches of the city consumed by the fire.
-The Rebuilding of London Act of 1670 provided the funds for this, as it included raising the tax on coal.
+The Rebuilding of London Act 1670 provided the funds for this, as it included raising the tax on coal.
 Other than St Paul's Cathedral, St Mary-le-Bow was considered the most important church in the city, and thus, according to a document dated to 13 June 1670, at the head of the list to be rebuilt.
 The mason's contract for the rebuilding of St Mary-le-Bow was signed just under two months later, on 2 August.

 Wren's initial designs were for a simple three bay structure and short tower, the latter topped by a simple cupola.
 This was revised in the same year with a much taller tower and more intricate spire.
 The body of the church, inspired by the Basilica of Maxentius in Rome, was completed by 1673.
 The tower, however, would take a further seven years to finish, being finally completed in 1680.
 The total cost of the rebuilding was £15,421 (equivalent to more than £2.3 million in 2021), the second most expensive of any of Wren's churches, only surpassed by St Paul's.
 The tower was rebuilt in Portland stone, the rest of the church in brick.
 The tower became such a landmark that it was known as the "Cheapside pillar".

 During the rebuilding, Wren moved the position of the tower to sit directly on Cheapside, whereas the Norman and Tudor towers had sat back from the road.
 Whilst building the foundations for the tower, Wren came across an old Roman causeway 18 ft below ground level and 4 ft deep, which provided a solid foundation.
 Wren also discovered the 11th century undercroft below the ruins, but he was uninterested, believing it to be Roman.
 He only provided a trapdoor and ladder into the undercroft, which became the crypt for the church above it.

 18th – 20th centuries

 In 1820, the upper part of the spire was rebuilt and repaired by architect George Gwilt.
-In 1850, the church finally ceased to become a peculiar, coming under the jurisdiction of the Diocese of London, ending a practice started six hundred years earlier.
+In 1850, the church finally ceased to be a "peculiar", coming under the jurisdiction of the Diocese of London, ending a practice started six hundred years earlier.
 The church continued, however, to be the home of the Court of Arches.
-Further alterations took place in the late 19th century, with the removal of galleries in 1867 and additional modifications from 1878-1879.
+Further alterations took place in the late 19th century, with the removal of galleries in 1867 and additional modifications from 1878 to 1879.

 In 1914, a stone from the crypt of the church was placed in Trinity Church, New York, to mark the fact that William III granted the vestry of Trinity Church the same privileges as St Mary-le-Bow vestry.